dev16mehta/HackathonProject/README.md

 # HackathonProject

-Welcome to our project for the Royal Holloway 2025 Hackathon!
+Welcome to our group project for the Royal Holloway 2025 Hackathon!

 This is an ESG project and I hope you enjoy it as much as we had building it.